akashmano/Ex-4-NN/README.md

 <H3>DATE:09.10.2025</H3>
 <H1 ALIGN =CENTER>Implementation of MLP with Backpropagation for Multiclassification</H1>
 <H3>Aim:</H3>
-To implement a Multilayer Perceptron for Multi classification
+To implement a Multilayer Perceptron for Multi classification.
 <H3>Theory</H3>

 A multilayer perceptron (MLP) is a feedforward artificial neural network that generates a set of outputs from a set of inputs.
 An MLP is characterized by several layers of input nodes connected as a directed graph between the input and output layers.
 MLP uses back propagation for training the network.
 MLP is a deep learning method.